 Welcome to Banana River Sail and Power Squadron's voyage through our website!

-Mission: To promote safe boating education, civic activities,
+Mission: To promote superior boating education, civic activities,

 As proud members of the United States Power Squadrons and District 23 - we welcome you to an energetic group of 100 members strong.
 To contact the Banana River Sail and Power Squadron for more information or to contact the Bridge Officers, please use the our telephone number 321-220-7775 to leave your voice mail.